 Our expectation is that if your daughter is well enough to be in School, she is well enough to take part in all sports lessons.
-Alternative tasks/activities are provided where applicable, but the only exception to this will be if you are able to provide us with a note from the doctor recommending that your daughter does not take part (especially regarding long term injuries/recovery).
+Alternative tasks/activities can be provided where applicable, but only if you are able to provide us with a note from the doctor recommending that your daughter does not take part (especially regarding long term injuries/recovery).